-Protocols, program code and raw data will be included in ZENODO, GitHub or Bitbucket repositories.
-For statistical analyses, open-source statistical software such as R and Python will be used.
-For relevant studies, model code will be externally checked for reproducibility using the code-check platform.
+Protocols, program code and raw data are being included in ZENODO, GitHub or Bitbucket repositories.
+For statistical analyses, open-source statistical software such as R and Python is being used.
+For relevant studies, model code is externally checked for reproducibility using the code-check platform.
+Upon finalization code and scripts will be deposited at GitHub or ZENODO.
+In the meantime, the organization of the information and the list of authorised users is being defined according the project's policies.